Beginner’s Guide to Classy Payment Processors

 Although most people are able to give with their credit cards, limiting donors to just this payment method has real consequences for the nonprofit.
 Here are two of the main reasons limited payment processors and methods can ultimately diminish your organization’s fundraising success.

-Once someone makes it to your nonprofit’s donation form, you want to make it as simple and intuitive as possible for them to complete the transaction.
+Once someone makes it to your donation website, you want to make it as simple and intuitive as possible for them to complete the transaction.
 Every time you add another step or difficulty, it’s another chance for the potential donor to walk away.
 And if you don’t give your supporters the option to give the way they want, you could be missing out on donations.

 For example, let’s say a supporter clicks through your email appeal and arrives at the campaign page.
 When they see the story and purpose behind the campaign, they decide to give and click “donate.”
 When they arrive at the form, however, credit card is their only way to give.
 Looking around, your supporter realizes their wallet is in their bag in another room.